kmj0825/read_the_youtube/README.md

 This link is a public URL that is working on my personal computer.
 I will be constantly modifying it. 😄

+the link is expired in 2023.12.27 as fast as i can, i'll upload available links!

 ## If You Want to use in Local!